Beaver Country Day School: Students

 Beaver offers grades 6 through 12.
 Enrollment (2019-2020) is 491 students, of whom 355 are in the upper school (grades 9–12) and about 136 are in the middle school (grades 6–8).
 Classes average about 15 students; one hundred percent of Beaver graduates go on to four-year colleges and universities.
 The school community is diverse, with students coming from over 60 towns in the metropolitan Boston area and speaking 20 languages besides English at home.
 About 25% of students and 25% of faculty are people of color.
 Twenty-five percent of students receive financial aid.
-Tuition for the 2022–2023 academic year for all grades was $58,805.
+Tuition for the 2024–2025 academic year for all grades was $62,970.

 Beaver is a part of the Eastern Independent League and fields interscholastic teams in sailing, soccer, field hockey, golf, cross country, basketball, fencing, volleyball, wrestling, squash, baseball, softball, tennis, ultimate, and lacrosse.
-In winter of 2011–2012, Beaver started competing in girls' ice hockey.
+In the winter of 2011–2012, Beaver started competing in girls' ice hockey.
 In 2015–2016, the school added boys' ice hockey as a part of their athletic program.
 In 2018, the school added co-ed sailing as well.